Short Strangle

 The sweet spot

-You want the stock at or between strikes A and B atexpiration, so the options expire worthless.
+You want the stock at or between strikes A and B at expiration, so the options expire worthless.

 Maximum potential profit